K9 TECC FAQ:

 "Is there a standard slide deck or training platform I may use for starting my agencies K9 TECC program?"

 Similar to TCCC, a standardized K9 TECC slide deck is in the works for organizations to use to develop their agencies K9 TECC program.
 This is to ensure that while the principles are adapted to the agency's scope, at least the basic intent of K9 TECC are kept intact/genuine.
-The goal hope is to have the slide deck available on the website by early 2016.

 "What additional considerations should agencies take into account when developing an K9 TECC program?"